MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Germany/walkthrough-exporting-data-for-a-digital-audit.md

 4. To export the data, choose the **OK** button.

-When the export is completed, Cassie is notified.
-She can now submit the exported files to the tax auditors.
-First, she examines the files in the C:Exports folder on her computer.
+When the export is completed, Cassie is notified, and can now submit the exported files to the tax auditors.
+First, Cassie examines the files in the C:Exports folder on the computer.
 There is a file for each table, and the files have the names that Sean specified in the data export source.
 There is also an INDEX.XML file that describes the structure of the data export with the names of the tables and fields that Sean specified.

 ## Next Steps

-When the tax auditors import Cassie's files into their software, they can read the data that she exported.
+When the tax auditors import Cassie's files into their software, they can read the data that was exported.
 If the auditors need a new version of the same data export, Cassie can run the export again.

 The next time the tax auditors request new data, Cassie and Sean can collaborate to create a new data export.